Lodge Code of Conduct:

 I. The duties of the Vice Chief of Inductions are as follows:

-3. To work with the chapter advisors to see that the proper elections are carried out, and that all paperwork is submitted correctly
+3. Along with the Secretary, work with the Chapter Advisers to see that the proper elections are carried out and that all paperwork is submitted correctly and on time.

-4. To work with the service chair to plan and organize suitable projects for the candidates to complete during their ordeal.
+4. To work with the Service Chairman to plan and organize suitable projects for the candidates to complete during their Ordeal.

 7. To prepare grounds for inductions ceremonies

-8. To Help prepare the welcome banquet after the ceremony
+8. To help prepare the welcome banquet after the ceremonies

-J. The duties of the Secretary-Treasurer are as follows:
+J. The duties of the Secretary are as follows:

-3. Keep the Executive Committee informed of the financial activity of the Lodge.
+1. Keep the Executive Committee informed of the membership status and JTE progress of the Lodge.

-6. Inform members when they become eligible for the Brotherhood.
-(See OA HANDBOOK for requirements.)
+4. Inform members when they become eligible for Brotherhood conversion (See OA HANDBOOK for requirements).

-8. Inform the necessary brothers of the Lodge Officers Meetings and Executive Committee Meetings within seven (7) days of that meeting.
+6. Inform the necessary brothers of the Lodge Officer Meetings and Executive Committee Meetings within seven (7) days of that meeting.

-10. To oversee the chairmen of the following committee(s):
+9. To oversee the Chairmen of the following Committee(s):

 K. Candidates for Lodge office will be certified and validated by the Lodge Adviser concerning their eligibility.